pernilko/MSc_FR_Bias/README.md

 mkdir datasets
 ```

 Once the folder has been created, the FG-NET dataset needs to be downloaded and stored to a folder called `fgnet`.
-The FG-NET dataset can be acquired from `INSERT LINK`.

 #### Creating a virtual enviorment